P2PFlix/libtorrent/README.md

 - A recent version of [Cmake](https://cmake.org/)
 - A compatible C++ compiler (g++ or clang)

-> Note: MACOS -
+> Note: MACOS builds will fail with clang++.
+See [this](https://github.com/arvidn/libtorrent/issues/7455) issue

-> Windows Visual Studio will be supported soon
+> Windows Visual Studio and ARM will be supported soon
 ## Documentation

 - Check out the wiki pages for this repo